rvavruch/ichor/README.md

 ````bash
 %track number% - %artist name% - %track title%.mp3
 ````

+If there is a [pregap track](https://en.wikipedia.org/wiki/Pregap) which is not mentioned in the track list it will be ripped as `%artist name% - 00 - Pregap.mp3` or as appropiate for multiple artists.

 ## LAME options
 Ichor uses the LAME present _standard_ (equivalent to the old V2 preset) which encodes at VBR of ~190kps.
 The LAME man page says: